Skip to main content

 • Provides the result deterministically (it does not depend on the query processing order).

-Since it uses 32-bit hash for non-String type, the result will have very high error for cardinalities significantly larger than UINT_MAX (error will raise quickly after a few tens of billions of distinct values), hence in this case you should use uniqCombined64
+Since it uses a 32-bit hash for non-String types, the result will have very high error for cardinalities significantly larger than UINT_MAX (error will raise quickly after a few tens of billions of distinct values), hence in this case you should use uniqCombined64.

 • Consumes several times less memory.